 # Example configuration.yaml entry notify: - platform: discord token: YOUR_DISCORD_BOT_TOKEN

-Bots can only send messages to servers or attach local available images.
+Bots can send messages to servers and users or attach local available images.
 To add the bot to a server you are an admin on, get the details of the bot from the Discord My Apps page.

 Now use the Discord Authorization page with the Client ID of your bot.